Abrasions, Contusions and Lacerations: Morphology and Ageing

 Haematoma development.
 Contusion producing a discrete blood collection is properly termed a haematoma.
 In the first minutes after injury, fresh extravasated blood is indistinguishable from any tissue plane.
 Within one to two hours, swelling and heat develop at the site.
 The earliest visible discolouration is red-purple from oxyhaemoglobin and deoxyhaemoglobin in the clot.
 Over the following days, haemoglobin is sequentially metabolised: haemoglobin to methaemoglobin (green tinge), to biliverdin (blue-green), to bilirubin (yellow), and eventually to haemosiderin (brown), with the yellow stage typically visible four to seven days after injury.

 The Pollak colour sequence and its contested status.
 The traditional forensic pathology teaching, codified by Pollak in 1981 and repeated in multiple textbook editions, sequences bruise colours as red-purple (fresh), blue (1-3 days), green (3-5 days), and yellow (5-7 days).
 Courts in multiple jurisdictions received this sequence as near-certain chronological evidence for two decades.
-The literature review by Langlois and Gresham (1991) in Forensic Science International, and the landmark systematic review by Bariciak et al. (2003), demonstrated that the Pollak sequence is observationally derived from clinical samples with no controlled experimental validation, that colour perception varies substantially between examiners, and that skin tone, age, body site, and depth of injury all confound the sequence.
+The literature review by Langlois and Gresham (1991) in Forensic Science International, and the landmark physician-accuracy study by Bariciak et al. (2003), demonstrated that the Pollak sequence is observationally derived from clinical samples with no controlled experimental validation, that colour perception varies substantially between examiners, and that skin tone, age, body site, and depth of injury all confound the sequence.

-The consequences became acute in child physical-abuse litigation.
+These limitations had significant consequences in child physical-abuse litigation.
 In the US, Adair v.
 Maryland (Court of Special Appeals, 2009) included challenge to bruise-age dating testimony based on colour alone, with the court ultimately accepting that a range rather than a specific date is the scientifically defensible position.
 In the UK, the Court of Appeal in R v.
 Henderson (2010, EWCA Crim 1269) considered whether paediatric forensic pathology opinion on injury timing, including bruise-colour sequencing, met the standard for expert evidence.
 Henderson was partially about soft-tissue injury interpretation, and the court's scrutiny contributed to the shift in UK guidance requiring experts to use phrases such as "consistent with a period of hours to days" rather than a single point estimate.

 Histological ageing.
 Microscopic examination of a contusion biopsy can supplement visual colour assessment.
 Within 6-12 hours of injury, polymorphonuclear neutrophils (PMN) begin to infiltrate the wound margins.
 At 24-72 hours, macrophages replace and exceed PMN in the infiltrate.
 At 72 hours and beyond, fibroblasts appear.
 Collagen deposition becomes visible histologically at five to seven days.
 Haemosiderin granules in macrophages can persist for weeks.
 Indian medico-legal practice (per Reddy's The Essentials of Forensic Medicine and Toxicology, 17th edition) teaches the histological timeline as a supplement to gross colour assessment.
 UK forensic pathologists following the RCPath guidelines for autopsy reporting are expected to document both gross and histological findings when injury timing is material to the case.